tokfrans03/AntiAntiXray/README.md

 # AntiAntiXray
 For the annoying server owners that add an anti xray plugin.

+## Notice
+For every plugin dev reading this, you basically cant fix this unless you want everyone on the server to gain riches off fake blocks that suddently become real ;)

 ## Usage
 To scan nearby blocks in selected radius, press `G` ingame.

 To remove a block for testing, creating a ghost block, press `V` ingame.

 ## Installing
-1. Download the newest version from build/libs
+1. Download the newest version from build/libs (or click [here](https://github.com/AriliusClient/AntiAntiXray/raw/master/build/libs/AntiAntixray-1.0.jar))
 2. Put it into your mods folder in your fabric installation
 3. Enjoy